old-games/bak-translation-tools/README.md

 ## Requirements

- * Python 3.9 or later
+ * Python 3.10 or later
+ * `poetry` for dependency management (see https://python-poetry.org/docs/)
  * Tcl/Tk for GUI tools (Font Editor) - on Windows it is bundled with Python
+   * On MacOS you may need to install it with `brew install tcl-tk` and `brew install python-tk`
  * C++ compiler for building Python C extensions (on Windows you can install Visual Studio with Python support enabled, including the "Python native development tools" component)